Alcohol withdrawal: the symptoms and what to do about it

 - feeling sick or vomiting

 But some symptoms of alcohol withdrawal are a medical emergency.
-Call an ambulance straight away if you have any:
+Call 999 for an ambulance straight away if you have any:

 - shaking or trembling

 - hallucinations (seeing or hearing things that aren’t there)

 - racing pulse or heart rate

 What is alcohol dependence?

 Alcohol dependence is when your body needs alcohol to function normally.
 Someone who is alcohol dependent needs alcohol to feel normal.